ssitko/gcloud-create-pubsub-topic/README.md

   with:
     project-id: your-project-id
     topic-name: your-topic-name
-    subscription-name: optional-subscription-name // this is optional
+    subscription-name: optional-subscription-name // optional, it will deafult to <topic-name>-sub if not provided
 ```

 ### Szymon Sitko @ 2024